We are given advice by people who are motivated by love and joy to help transform our land and peoples towards justice and peace.

 Asked about her passion as an IP missionary: “I believe in the wealth of the indigenous knowledge.
 I dream of IPs rejoicing in their cultural heritage without shame and freely sharing the indigenous knowledge with the mainstream — the business world, academe, media, etc. The encouraging thing is, there are already steps done to uphold the IPs.
 We can build on them.”

 Bennette served as our Director of Support Operations for several years.
 She made sure that our field workers — both paid and volunteer staff — were adequately cared for through her administrative and financial management skills.
 In those times of emergencies due to war and natural disasters, Bennette and her team proved to be efficient and effective in their logistical operations.
-She’s now serving as Program Manager with the Philippine Relief and Development Services (PhilRaDS) — the relief and development arm of the Philippine Council of Evangelical Churches (PCEC).
+She’s now running her own inclusive business with her husband.
+Bennette also serves as Vice President for Public Relations at Coffee for Peace Corp.